Open 8am to 5pm every day

 Hedgehogs are lovely, completely inoffensive creatures and, because of their gentle sweet nature, are Britain’s most accessible and well loved wild animal.
 They are our natural heritage.
 But they are critically endangered – more so than even the tiger.
-The BTO have estimated that if the current decline in numbers continues, by 2020 the last hedgehog in England will die.

 I am devoted to saving these precious little animals and am determined to help halt this tragic decline.

 Members of the public bring me sick or injured hedgehogs and orphaned babies, or they are referred to me by the RSPCA and veterinary clinics.
 I take them in, give them the medical treatment they need and keep them warm and safe and fed while they recover.
 Once they are fit and well I return them to the wild, where they can breed a healthy new generation.